 Alex released his first book, Icefall, in 2016, endorsed by Bear Grylls.
 He has raised over £85,000 for charity, reached 7,125m on Cho Oyu (sixth highest in the world), and is an ambassador for four organisations including Westgrove Group and YHA England & Wales.
 He was a torchbearer in the London 2012 Olympic Torch relay and is an experienced runner and cyclist.

-With compelling honesty and passion, Alex will inspire and take away the excuses of your team/students/audiences and highlight how determination and drive are needed to succeed.
+With compelling honesty and passion, Alex will inspire your team/students/audiences to change their mindsets towards adversity and challenge their own challenges to succeed.

 A gripping journey of overcoming adversity and the hard-hitting lessons along the way, with rare first-hand accounts of the Everest avalanche disasters in 2014 and 2015.
 I've learnt that like the Icefall, life is a pretty fragile thing, and I leave this emotive message to prove the power of dedication, aiming high and resilience in achieving our full potential.Whether for a business, event, or any audience, I understand that the attributes to overcome obstacles and be resilient when achieving our goals is largely the same whether on the worlds' highest mountain or in a business project.
 Adversity is personal to all of us, and it was finding my purpose to climbing Mount Everest where I met a different type of adversity altogether.

 If I can show them a 21 year old refusing to give up, they will struggle to find excuses when faced with their own 'Everest'.

 Typical themes included: Perseverance, leadership, teamwork, mental resilience, entrepreneurship, management of disappointment, taking calculated risks, achieving goals.